 In this digital age, with businesses flocking to the convenience of the internet, competition for the customers’ attention is high.
 In order to win in the online business world, you will have to get the attention of the customers first.
 One way of getting it is the implementation of aggregate rating.

-Aggregate rating is a collection of reviews from users.
+This is made possible by the Aggregate Rating schema markup.
 This enables Google to feature your review ratings and attract customers with it.

 Microdata is one of the forms of structured data markup that is nested within the HTML content.
 It is usually nested in the page body and can also be used in the head.
 It uses HTML tag attributes to label the properties that you want to turn as structured data.